jhwa426/React-Portfolio/README.md

 - How to add Pacman animation in React
 - How to create custom 3D CSS animations
 - How to implement font icons in React
-- How to create and implement contact form in React using EmailJS
+- How to create and implement a contact form in React using EmailJS
 - How to add maps to your website in React using Leafleat.js

 <br>